google-marketing-solutions/sgtm-autodeployer/tutorial.md

 This deployment guide helps you:

 -   Deploy a new Cloud Run server
--   Install the server-side Tag Manager container
+-   Install the Tag Manager server container
--   Customize the server to meet your needs.
+-   Customize the server to meet your needs

-## Cloud project
+## Select your cloud project

 To prepare, you need to select the Google Cloud Project to deploy the tagging server in.

-You'll be using a script to deploy the tagging server on Cloud Run.
-It uses the Google Cloud SDK that should be available directly from your Cloud Shell environment.
+To deploy the tagging server on Cloud Run, you need to use a script that uses the Google Cloud SDK which is available in your Cloud Shell environment.

 <walkthrough-project-setup></walkthrough-project-setup>

-Click the Cloud Shell icon below to copy the command to your shell, and then run it from the shell by pressing Enter/Return.
+Click the Cloud Shell icon below to copy the command to your shell.
+Paste the command into your shell and run it by pressing Enter or Return.

 The tool will pick up the project name from the environment variable.

 ```bash
 export GOOGLE_CLOUD_PROJECT=<walkthrough-project-id/>